Summer of the Aliens: Structure

 The play is in three acts, with act one consisting of nine scenes, act two made up of 11 scenes and the final act comprising eight scenes.
 Summer of the Aliens can be described as a "memory play" in the tradition of Tennessee Williams' The Glass Menagerie, as the narrator's recollections of his adolescence are the basis for the action of the play.
 In various productions of Summer of the Aliens, both the adult Lewis (the narrator) and young Lewis can be seen on stage at the same time, and at the end both the adult Lewis and young Lewis briefly interact with each other.

-Celebrated Irish playwright Brian Friel, is also noted for his "memory plays".

 Themes

 The play largely focuses on adolescent issues, but is meant for an adult audience.
 Themes include sexuality, gender, prejudice, cultural identity and the relationship between memory and personal identity.
 The latter theme is evidenced by Eric, the protagonist's father, whose recollections of the past are questionable, and Lewis' grandmother, who is losing her memory.
 In addition, the play is narrated by the adult Lewis.

 In a foreword to the published play, the author writes:

 "This play is a black hole of fiction, surrounded by a halo of truth.
 It has many autographical elements and although there are many factual and chronological discrepancies, I have tried to keep true to the emotional chronology of my youth... memory is remembered emotion, not facts."